raycast/extensions/extensions/jira-search-self-hosted/README.md

 # Raycast Jira Search (Self-Hosted Edition)

 This [Raycast](https://raycast.com) extension lets you quickly find Jira issues, projects, and boards.
-This version is forked from the JIRA search extension built by @sven to work with JIRA server instances.
+This version is forked from the JIRA search extension built by sven to work with JIRA server instances.

 ![screencast](assets/screencast.gif)